hmmolaie/HANA/README.md

 ## Welcome to HANA

-### HANA is a lite os image for make your raspberry pi to be a thin client.
+### HANA is a light os image for make your raspberry pi to be a thin client.

 Hana now support (protocols):